SAP-samples/teched2022-DT263/README.md

-# Session ID - Session Title
+# DT 263 - Experience SAP S/4HANA Localization as a Self-Service

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the Session ID - DT 263 - Experience SAP S/4HANA Localization as a Self-Service

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to how true global compliance can be achieved seamlessly by leveraging the extensibility capabilities of SAP Document and Reporting Compliance - Statutory Reporting

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The participants of this hand-on should have sufficient knowledge on the following topics:
+- Basic knowledge of SAP S/4HANA
+- Basic knowledge of Indirect Tax like VAT, GST etc.
+- Basic understanding of xml, xsd : Nice to have in case they require legal reports in this format
+- S/4 Finance Data Model basic understanding: BKPF, BSET etc.

 ## Exercises

-Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - First Exercise Description](exercises/ex1/)